George Lagogianes

-George Lagogianes is a Canadian television personality, best known as a longtime reporter and anchor for CP24.
+George Lagogianes is a Canadian television personality, best known as a longtime now former reporter and anchor for CP24.

 Lagogianes graduated from Ryerson Polytechnical Institute with a bachelor's degree in radio and television arts.
 After graduation, he began work in 1988 as a camera operator for local Toronto television station Citytv and national music network MuchMusic, which at the time were both owned by CHUM Limited.
-He became a "videographer" for the CityPulse news programme in 1989, subsequently becoming a host and reporter for the national Bravo! arts network.
+He became a "Reporting Videographer" for the CityPulse news programme on Citytv in 1989, subsequently becoming a host and reporter for the national Bravo! arts network.
 He also served as co-host of the national dance music series Electric Circus, and as an interviewer for Citytv's MovieTelevision.

 He debuted on CP24 in 2008 as co-host with Ann Rohmer of Live at 5, remaining with the program until its format was changed in 2010, and then anchored other programs including CP24 Breakfast.
-He announced his retirement from broadcasting in December 2022 and jokingly said he would work at Costco to be a greeter and get a discount at the retail store.
-With his last day anchoring on CP24 slated to be December 29.
+He announced his retirement from broadcasting in December 2022, with his last day on the network as December 29.